Belle Valley Kindergarten teacher named the Golden Apple Teacher of the Year

 Without a doubt, this past year was one of the most challenging due to the pandemic.

 “It makes everything that I’ve done worthwhile you know.
 All the extra time that we spend prepping lessons and you know wanting to make it special, and the extra detail, and you know the magic we put into the kindergarten year and so it just makes it worth while, but the kids make it worth while.
-This, this is amazing,” said Julie Ottavio, Teacher of the Year.
+This, this is amazing,” Ottavio said.

 Our congratulations to Julie.
 If you missed tonight’s special broadcast on JET 24, you can watch it here.